tclssg/tclssg/README.md

 A static site generator with template support written in Tcl for danyilbohdan.com.
 Intended to make it easy to manage a small personal website with an optional blog.

+**Warning!
+Tclssg is alpha software and may change rapidly in incompatible ways.**

 Features
 --------